 Focus on building a connection with people, rather than trying to just squeeze out value.
 It's fine to have a purpose in mind, but if that's your only objective, the relationship might seem artificial.
 Somehow, bad intent always comes across in your energy and can have the opposite effect.

-Often we meet people, share interesting ideas on how to collaborate, but it just fizzles out and comes to nothing.
-Ask them out for another coffee or lunch if you saw some potential.
+Often we meet people, share interesting ideas on how we can collaborate in the future, but then it just fizzles out and no value was created from that connection.
+You be the one that makes sure this doesn't happen – ask them out for coffee or lunch if you saw some potential.

 5. Be the one who approaches